ispras/hdl-benchmarks/README.md

  Symposium on Circuits and Systems, pp. 1929-1934, May 1989.
  The current version was published by [Santosh S Malagi](https://github.com/santoshsmalagi/Benchmarks) and [Maxim Jenihhin](https://pld.ttu.ee/~maksim/benchmarks/);

+- ISPRAS benchmarks were developed at [Ivannikov Institute for System Programming of the Russian Academy of Sciences](https://www.ispras.ru/) through different research activities on hardware design, synthesis and verification.

 - ISPRAS'24 benchmarks were developed at [Ivannikov Institute for System Programming of the Russian Academy of Sciences](https://www.ispras.ru/) by a team of researchers as a test suite for a (System)Verilog translator.